 Instead, wash your knives by hand right after using with hot water and mild dish soap.
 Then dry with a dish towel immediately and put the knife away.

 Drying is particularly important for carbon steel knives, which keep a blade beautifully but are prone to rust.
-However, if you're concerned about knife safety, the best move is to put all sharp blades safely away as soon as you're done using them.

 2. Store Knives Properly

 Proper storage of your knives is not only the best knife safety practice, it's also the best knife care practice.

 Don't store knives loose in a drawer.
 No matter how careful you are, the blades will clang against each other, creating burrs and nicks that are really hard on the knife.
 If you keep your knives in a drawer, use sheaths over the blades to protect them.
 (In fact, many people think this is the best way to store their knives.)